The Facts

 Managing Attraction & Emotions

 - How do you know when someone is attracted to you?
+What are some indicators?

 - Rejection can feel painful.
 How will you bounce back and recover?